 Feedback from our sales reps, combined with industry research, revealed a number of marketing automation users are not benefiting from the bells and whistles these platforms offer.
 Yet, we knew almost all of these capabilities rely on accurate company and lead data.

 The problem?
 Organizations don’t want to ask for a data point like, say, “industry,” on a web form because longer forms can hurt conversion rates.
 With FormComplete, they didn’t have to (score one for marketing!).
 Our sales team was correct, too, as many of the post-form submit functionality, like a triggered DRIP campaign or lead routing, suffer from either inaccurate or inconsistent data.
 We applied these findings to our scripts and recurring webinar.
-For evidence of effectiveness, look at the open rates from each cohort:

 Key Takeaways from Our Account Based Marketing Plan